 Avascular necrosis is bone death that occurs when the blood supply to the bones is decreased or stopped.
 Without an adequate blood supply, the bone breaks down and dies and collapses.
 If the bone affected is near a joint, the joint may also collapse.
-Avascular necrosis may affect bones of the foot and ankle, although it is a condition that more often affects long bones, such as the hip.
+Although any bone can be affected, avascular necrosis most often affects ends of the long bones, such as the upper leg bone at the hip.

 Avascular necrosis is also called osteonecrosis, aseptic necrosis, or ischemic bone necrosis.